 Interview by Alexander Strecker

-Photographer Angelos Tzortzinis is a 2018 ARTWORKS Fellow.
-ARTWORKS is a nonprofit organization that aims to create a fertile and nurturing environment for Greek artists through funding and public engagement opportunities.
+Visual artist Giorgos Palamaris, is a 2018 SNF ARTWORKS Fellow.
+ARTWORKS is a nonprofit organization exclusively supported by its founding donor, the Stavros Niarchos Foundation.
+Our aim is to create a fertile and nurturing environment for Greek artists through funding and public engagement opportunities.
 You can always learn more about our Fellows at www.art-works.gr